-The Council has, as indicated in the earlier section of this report, placed surplus funds in two bank accounts, one of which receives monthly interest, whilst the other has only generated one interest receipt in the year.
-We are also pleased to note that the Council reviewed and re-adopted its Investment Policy at the May 2023 Council meeting, the content of which we have reviewed and consider remains appropriate for the Council's present requirements.
+The Council has, as indicated above, placed surplus funds in two bank accounts, one of which receives monthly interest, whilst the other only incurs the monthly £7 bank service charge with no other transactions.
+We again note the Council's re-adoption of its Investment Policy at the May 2024 Council meeting and have reviewed its content, which we consider remains appropriate for the Council's present situation.

-We have verified the two half-yearly repayments to the UK Debt Management Office of the Council's outstanding loan for 2023-24 as part of our above payment review and have now, at this final review visit, also ensured the accurate disclosure in the AGAR at Section 2, Box 10 of the residual loan liability at 31st March 2024 by reference to the UK Debt Management Office "audit advice" notification.
+We have verified the two half-yearly repayments to the UK Debt Management Office of the Council's outstanding loan for 2024-25 as part of our above payment review and have now, at this final review visit, also ensured the accurate disclosure in the AGAR at Section 2, Box 10 of the residual loan liability at 31st March 2025 by reference to the UK Debt Management Office "audit advice" notification.

-We are pleased to record that there are no issues arising in this area of our review warranting formal comment or recommendation, although we urge that the Council continues to monitor investment opportunities.
+We are pleased to record that there are no issues arising in this area of our review warranting formal comment or recommendation currently.